Focus Question: What are the effects of educating every child in the world?

 Students analyze the effects of education on individuals, communities, and the world.
 They demonstrate that we are all connected and that others are affected by things that we believe only affect us.
-Students read and review statistics that highlight the lower number of girls than boys who attend schools around the world.
-They identify the reasons for gender inequality in schools and explore what policies and measures are in place for achieving universal primary education for kids all over the world.
-Students take action to either raise funds and/or to increase awareness of the importance of education for students in developing countries.
+They learn about gender inequality in schools globally and explore policies for achieving universal primary education for kids all over the world.

 Three 45-Minute Sessions, Plus time to plan and carry out a service project

 “ Education is our passport to the future,